-The amounts of remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members) and their calculation methods are discussed by the Nomination and Compensation Committee comprising two representative Directors and three Independent Outside Directors and finalized with the resolution by the Board of Directors.
-The Nomination and Compensation Committee, in response to the consultations by the Board of Directors, discusses the appropriateness of the compensation structure, etc. of the Company's Directors (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers, and submits a report to the Board of Directors also taking into consideration an evaluation of the Company's business results.
-Upon receiving the report from the Nomination and Compensation Committee, the Board of Directors determines remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members).
-In fiscal year 2022, after discussions and considerations by the three Nomination and Compensation Committee meetings in accordance with the above procedures, the Board of Directors meeting held on April 28, 2022 resolved on the policy and determination method of remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members), and the Board of Directors meetings held on June 30 and December 27 approved the individual amounts taking into consideration the semi-annual business results.
+The amounts of remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members) and their calculation methods are discussed by the Nomination and Remuneration Committee comprising one representative Directors and three Independent Outside Directors and finalized with the resolution by the Board of Directors.
+The Nomination and Remuneration Committee, in response to the consultations by the Board of Directors, discusses the appropriateness of the remuneration structure, etc. of the Company's Directors (excluding Directors who are Audit and Supervisory Committee Members) and Executive Officers, and submits a report to the Board of Directors also taking into consideration an evaluation of the Company's business results.
+Upon receiving the report from the Nomination and Remuneration Committee, the Board of Directors determines remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members).
+In fiscal year 2023, after discussions and considerations by the Nomination and Remuneration Committee, the Board of Directors meeting held on February 21, 2023 resolved on the policy and determination method of remuneration and other payments to Directors (excluding Directors who are Audit and Supervisory Committee Members), including performance-linked stock remuneration.
+Pursuant to the policy and determination method, the Board of Directors meetings held on June 28, 2023 and December 27, 2023 approved the individual amounts taking into consideration the semiannual business results outlook.